 I would argue that it gives me a particularly unique understanding of the dangers of travel, the dangers of everyday life and how to protect myself from both, and more than that, given that my first degree was in Criminology and my dissertation for that degree was a study on the gendered differences on the fear of crime, a deeper understanding of what it means to fear becoming a victim of crime versus the actual reality.

-You see all of this does not make me magically immune to becoming a victim, it just gives me the tools and knowledge I need to avoid, deescalate or deal with events if they do occur.
+You see all of this does not make me magically immune to becoming a victim, in fact statistically I am much more likely to become a victim of most forms of violent crime, it just gives me the tools and knowledge I need to avoid, deescalate or deal with events if they do occur.

 Of course wherever you go and whatever you do there is always a chance – however remote – that something bad may happen, and it is important to prepare for and protect yourself from the prospect of those things happening to you.